 Hotel guests must stay within their hotel grounds for the duration of the curfew period.
 They may, however, move about within the property and access all available amenities.

 Curfews are still changing so make sure to make sure you are aware of the curfews in effect on the island where you are staying.
 (See Curfew Guidelines here.)

-For Nassau & Paradise Island, the curfew is from 10 p.m. – 5 a.m. daily.
-If you're going out to dinner, make sure you keep track of time and plan to be back in your hotel before 10 pm strikes.
+For Nassau & Paradise Island, the curfew has changed to 9 p.m. – 5 a.m. daily. effective August 11, 2021.
+If you're going out to dinner, make sure you keep track of time and plan to be back in your hotel before the curfew strikes.

 Restaurants and F&B Establishments

-Restaurants on most islands are allowed to operate both indoor and outdoor dining, as well as curbside pickup, delivery, drive thru and takeaway (to go).
+Restaurants on most islands are allowed to operate mostly outdoor dining, as well as curbside pickup, delivery, drive thru and takeaway (to go).
 Some restaurants do have restrictions and may require you to present your proof of vaccination or a negative test result (no older than 5 days) prior to dining in.